TheSkynet1337/NihongoGuide/README.md

 My suggestions:

 - [CureDol Videos](https://www.youtube.com/watch?v=pSvH9vH60Ig&list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj) (free): Without a doubt the best grammar videos I have seen on YouTube.
 The voice-over audio quality can be lacking but subtitles are available.
+- [NativShark](https://www.nativshark.com/) (monthly or lifetime): Grammar lessons are usually a light explanation of meaning and nuance and some example sentences.

+Other Options:

 - [Tae Kim's Guide](https://guidetojapanese.org/learn/category/grammar-guide/basic-grammar/) (free): This is a genuine classic, I would suggest this for light grammar reading.
 Read the lesson and examples but skip the exercises.
 Or do them if you feel like doing drills.
-- [NativShark](https://www.nativshark.com/) (monthly or lifetime): Grammar lessons are usually a light explanation of meaning and nuance and some example sentences.
 - [Bunpro](https://bunpro.jp/) (monthly or lifetime): This is a grammar SRS, there is explanations and examples for each grammar point and then flash cards where you fill in the correct grammar form.
 This boosted my grammar knowledge around advanced grammar (N2 level) when I did it originally.